 For detailed information regarding the curriculum and courses, check the UvA Course Catalogue or download the study schedule.

 The Research Project is a compulsory component of the track.
-Research projects give you the opportunity to acquire practical experience by empirical scientific research methods and to learn to work independently in a research laboratory.
+Research projects give you the opportunity to acquire practical experience by empirical scientific research methods and to learn to work independently in a research laboratory or in the field.
 You will design and carry out your own projects, under supervision of and with feedback of research staff.
 A research project is carried out full-time, and its subject must be different from that of any other research project or the literature review.
 Unless students choose a major (see below), two research projects must be done, each with a minimum of 30 EC and maximum of 60 EC.

 The Literature Review (12 EC) is another compulsory part of the track.
 By writing a literature review you are challenged to make a detailed study of the recent literature on a chosen subject.
 You are free to choose and develop a proposal on a topic of your interest after consultation of one the lecturers.
 Your topic should fit within the scope of the programme or track.

-Students of the Master’s programme Biological Sciences have further the option to choose one of three professional majors (60 EC) or minor (30 EC), each designed to train a specific set of skills needed as a secondary school teacher, in policy and communication or elsewhere outside the academia.:
+Students of the Master's programme Biological Sciences have further the option to choose one of three professional majors (60 EC) or minor (30 EC), each designed to train a specific set of skills needed as a secondary school teacher, in policy and communication or elsewhere outside the academia:

 Ecology and Evolution is a track of the Master's programme in Biological Sciences.
 This programme has been accredited by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
 Upon successful completion of the programme, students will receive a Master's degree in Biological Sciences and the title of Master of Science (MSc).